brandon-fryslie/rad-shell/docker/README.md

 #### Additional features

-You can specify some variables to control its behavior:
+You can specify some variables to control its behavior.

+**Important:** You must declare these variables **after** this plugin is sourced.

 `DHOST_PATTERN`
 - this will filter output from your ssh hosts.
 I set mine to `"docker\|swarm" `